-- (a) Subject to clauses 17.1 and 17.6(b), the Board may appoint any person as a Director to fill a casual vacancy. - (b) If the Director who is also: - the President vacates their office, the Vice President will be appointed as the President; - the Vice President vacates their office, a Director or a member of the Federal Council will be appointed by the Board as the Vice President; - (iii) the appointee for the doctors-in-training Practice Group vacates their office, after consulting with the co-ordinating committee for doctors-in-training, a member of the doctors-in-training Practice Group will be appointed to the vacancy by the Board; or - (iv) the appointee for the geographic area represented by a State or Territory AMA vacates their office, the relevant State or Territory AMA may recommend a person for appointment to fill the vacancy and, where a person is recommended, that person will be appointed by the Board. - (c) A Director appointed under clause 17.6(a) will hold office for the period that the Director which they have replaced would have held office.
+- (a) Subject to clauses 17.1 and 17.6(b), the Board may appoint any person as a Director to fill a casual vacancy. - (b) If the Director who is also: - the President vacates their office, the Vice President will be appointed as the President; - the Vice President vacates their office, a Director or a member of the Federal Council will be appointed by the Board as the Vice President; - (iii) the appointee for the doctors-in-training Practice Group vacates their office, after consulting with the co-ordinating committee for doctors-in-training, a member of the doctors-in-training Practice Group will be appointed to the vacancy by the Board; or - (iv) the appointee for the geographic area represented by a State or Territory AMA vacates their office, the relevant State or Territory AMA may recommend a person for appointment to fill the vacancy and, where a person is recommended who meets the requirements in clause 17.1(b)(iii), that person will be appointed by the Board. - (c) A Director appointed under clause 17.6(a) will hold office for the period that the Director which they have replaced would have held office.